Week 6 to 10 after cruciate ligament surgery

-One to two weeks went by with hardly any improvement to my kneecap.
-Walking was still far from symmetrical, I noticed little to no progress with exercises and really wanted to put as little stress as possible on my knee.
-At this point, it started to slowly creep into my thoughts when (and if) it’ll go back to normal.
-You know you have to be patient with this kind of stuff, but you still wake up every day hoping that you can walk normally again.
+One or two weeks went by with really hardly any improvement in my kneecap.
+Walking was still anything but symmetrical, I noticed little progress with exercises and I wanted to put as little strain on my knee as possible.
+Then it starts gnawing at you when (and if) it will be all right.
+You know you have to be patient, but every day you hope to wake up and be able to walk normally again.
 Unfortunately, so far without success.
-That’s why my PT and I decided to have me cycle on the hometrainer three times a day, to counteract the swelling, and train with BFR (Blood Flow Restriction) to try to get stronger with less strain on my knee.
+So I started cycling on the exercise bike three times a day (for the swelling) and training with the BFR (blood flow restrictor) to try to get stronger - with less strain.

-Fellow rehab patients also slowly began to notice this difference.
-Every Tuesday evening we train with a small group and every time we were together I was told it looked like I was walking better.
-That's great to hear and a nice confirmation for yourself that things are going in the right direction.
+Fellow rehabbers slowly began to notice this difference as well.
+Every Tuesday evening we train with a small fixed group and then a week later I was told that they thought I could walk better again.
+That is very nice to hear and a nice confirmation for yourself that things are going in the right direction.

-The fact I became stronger was not only noticeable with my kneecap, but also my stability and the exercises I did.
-I had started with some (preparatory) running exercises, split squats and the crosstrainer.
-The weight that I could leg press with one leg went up slowly as well.
-So more and more things went better.
-Then, at 8.5 weeks, I was suddenly allowed to do squat jumps for the first time!
-If you had told me two weeks ago that I would be doing this now, I would have made fun of it.
-It's amazing how fast things can suddenly go.
+The fact that I was getting stronger was evident not only in my kneecap, but also in my stability and in the exercises I was doing.
+I had started with some (preparatory) running exercises, split squats, crosstrainer, but also the weight I could legpress with one leg slowly went up just to name a few things.
+So there was more and more of what was succeeding that way.
+And then at 8.5 weeks I suddenly got to do squat jumps for the first time!
+If you had told me two weeks ago that I would be doing this by now, I would have laughed at you.
+Bizarre how fast it can suddenly go then.

-Where it was very difficult in the beginning, it is now going much better. a lot better.
-My kneecap is bothering me a lot less, but unfortunately it is still not completely gone.
-Hopefully next time I can say that I no longer suffer from it.
-Furthermore, I'm really starting to notice I am getting stronger and can do more and heavier exercises which makes training more fun.
-So it's carefully going in the right direction.
+Where it was very difficult in the beginning, it is going a lot better now.
+I already have much less trouble with my kneecap, but unfortunately it is still not completely gone.
+So hopefully next time I'll be able to say that it doesn't bother me anymore.
+I am also starting to notice that I am getting stronger and can do more and heavier exercises, which makes training more fun.
+So it is carefully going in the right direction.
 Now on to even more steps forward!